-Communications professionals and other staff from nonprofit organizations, businesses, health care or any other community organization can feel confident that the messages promoted on this platform are grounded in research and framed to promote positive change.
+Communications professionals and other staff from child care agencies, schools, nonprofit organizations, businesses, health care or any other community organizations can feel confident that the messages promoted on this platform are grounded in research and framed to promote positive change.

 Be sure to share how YOUR community is utilizing the shared messaging by adding your information to the Messages in Action Map.

 The Colorado Shared Message Bank is the product of a collaborative effort of many partners joining forces through the Early Childhood Colorado Partnership (ECCP) to promote research-based frames and messages which have been proven to garner broad public support for issues connected to healthy early childhood development, the prevention of adversity, mitigation of toxic stress and promotion of resilience and strengthening families.